jeancharles-roger/hannah/hannah/README.md

 Version
 =======

-Hannah is under development and is mostly just an idea with successful experiments using Git.
-It will need work before being functional.
+Hannah is in early development state.
+Basics functionalities are present but it can't be distributed yet.w

 TODO
 ====

-* Creates a complete set of tests.
+* Add user modification description isolated from Git DiffEntry.
+* Add conflict description isolated from Git DiffEntry/Conflict.
+* Add support for conflict resolution
-* Add API and callbacks for conflict handling.
+* Add tests for inter-active conflict resolution
-* Experiment on file suppressed by generation.
 * Check how the Git repository can be transported by another SCM manager.

 Licence